Szandor72/vscode-lightning-linter/README.md

 ### `Toolbelt` installation
 Before installing this plugin, you must ensure that `Heroku CLI toolbelt` is installed on your system.
 For detailed instructions see [Heroku.com](https://devcenter.heroku.com/articles/heroku-cli)

+If you instead want to run Salesforce DX make sure to install [the CLI from here](https://developer.salesforce.com/tools/sfdxcli).

 ### Notes for Windows
 - please install Ruby before installing Heroku